-- 1. Identification and mapping of the enterprise's health and safety conditions. - 2.
+- Identification and mapping of the enterprise's health and safety conditions. - 2.
 Description and assessment of the enterprise's health and safety issues. - 3.
 Inclusion of the enterprise's sickness absence with a view to assessing whether the enterprise's health and safety conditions may be contributing to sickness absence. - 4.
 Priorities and an action plan to resolve the enterprise's health and safety issues. - 5.
 Guidelines for following up on the action plan.

-The workplace assessment must be in writing, be kept on the enterprise's premises and be accessible to employees and Arbejdstilsynet.
+The workplace assessment must be in writing, be kept on the enterprise's premises and be accessible to employees and Arbejd-stilsynet.
 The workplace assessment may also be prepared in electronic form.

-The workplace assessment must be updated when changes occur in relation to the nature of the work, working processes and methods, etc., that may have an impact on the health and safety of the enterprise, but no later than every three years.
+The workplace assessment must be updated when changes occur in relation to the nature of the work, working processes and methods, etc., that are significant for the enterprises health and safety, but at least every three years.